 Not all property which is owned at death is subject to the probate process.
 If the decedent planned properly before his or her death, the probate process can be entirely avoided.

-Why?
-Well, families, heirs at law, next of kin, beneficiaries, prior beneficiaries, and dis-inherited family members can decide fight over property and money when someone dies.
+Unfortunately, families, heirs at law, next of kin, beneficiaries, prior beneficiaries, and dis-inherited family members can decide to fight over property and money when someone dies.
 This leads to probate litigation over such things as joint accounts, life insurance, IRA’s and revocable living trusts.
 Estate lawsuits, then, are not limited to will contests or challenges to a last will, or even a challenge to the probate.